Encila/wild_flowers_project/📜 - Documentation/Raspberry Pi Installation Guide.md

      sudo apt update
      sudo apt upgrade
      ```
-   -  The admin account logs are : _fablabensefea / rpi5fablab_
+   -  The admin account logs are : _fablabensfea / rpi5fablab_

 5. **Set Up Cameras:**
    - Connect one of the Modul 3 cameras to the Raspberry Pi (only two MIPI connectors).